 Meet Mr. Fortunate Investor & Mrs. Prudent Parent

-I am married to Mrs. Prudent Parent, have a kid and live in Chicago.
+I am married to Mrs. Prudent Parent, have two kids and live in Chicago.
 I earned an M.B.A. and a B.S. in Business.
-Did I also mention I like long walks on the beach?
-Enjoy!
+In my free time I enjoy spending time with my family, investing, and sports.

 –The Fortunate Investor

 Make A Financial Plan

 A financial plan is a tool to aid in difficult decisions.
 Especially when it is your personal finances or investments.
 A plan can act as a guide to keep you out of trouble and on track.
 It can even evolve over time.
 However, most people do not have a plan.
 So, don’t worry if you don’t have one.
 But, it is good to at least think about financial concepts and principles.
 Which are broader and easier to create for personal finances or investments.
 Start by getting your finances back on track.

 A key observation to remember.
 Successful investors build long term wealth.
 One observation is that successful investors build long term wealth.
 How?
 You might start with a side hustle, blogging, freelancing or starting a business.